 - 8 ft. and 10 ft. high chain link fences are mostly used in industrial settings, as they provide a high level of security.

 ||Material Cost Per Ft.

 |3||$4 – $6||$5 – $7|

 ||$8 – $12||$7 – $10|

 Ideal Option for Any Location

 Fences of this type can be installed in essentially any location.
-However, some of the most popular areas for a chain link fence include the following:
+However, some of the most popular areas for a chain link fencing include the following:

 • High wind areas where solid fences are likely to become damaged

 • Playgrounds and similar locations where it is necessary to see through the fence

 • Industrial or business parks where security is required